Specy/microlp/README.md

 ## Solving and reading the solution

-`solve()` returns `Error::Infeasible` when the constraints contradict each other and `Error::Unbounded` when the objective can grow forever.
+`solve()` tries to find the optimal solution, it returns `Error::Infeasible` when the constraints contradict each other and `Error::Unbounded` when the objective can grow forever.
 Invalid numeric options return `Error::InvalidOptions`, and unrecoverable numerical failures return `Error::InternalError`.

-Reaching a limit is not an error.
-The successful result is a `SolveOutcome`:
+When a solver decides to produce a solution it might be for different reasons:

 * `SolveOutcome::Solution` contains a validated assignment.
-Its status is `SolutionStatus::Optimal` when exact optimality was proved, or `SolutionStatus::Feasible` when a valid incumbent is available without an exact proof.
+Its status is `SolutionStatus::Optimal` when exact optimality was proved, or `SolutionStatus::Feasible` when a valid incumbent is available without an exact proof, for example if a time or node limit has been reached.
 * `SolveOutcome::Interrupted` means a time or node limit fired before a usable incumbent existed.
-It exposes the termination reason and statistics, but no objective or variable-value accessors.
+It exposes the termination reason and statistics, but no objective or variable-value accessors as they are not available.
+This case is not "impossible" to solve, just that not enough time was spent to find a solution.
+In this case you might want to use `resume()` to continue the search.

 `termination_reason()` distinguishes `ProvenOptimal`, `MipGap`, `TimeLimit`, and `NodeLimit`.
-In particular, reaching a configured MIP gap returns a feasible solution with reason `MipGap`
 ```rust
 use microlp::{SolutionStatus, SolveOutcome};